mykki92/CI_PP1_FLEETWOOD_STUDIOS/README.md

 8. As a returning user, I want to be able to find the studio on social media.

 #### Site Owner
+9. As the site owner, I want users to find information about the studio facilities.
+10. As the site owner, I want users to know the location of the studio.
+11. As the site owner, I want users to know how to make enquiries and bookings.

 ## Design